psons/tlog/README.md

 It is code that I have been using for many years to learn python, and thus has many old very badly designed sections of code.

-See docs/programmer doc.md for information about coding and contributing to this project.
+See user documentation at [Tlog User Doc.md](docs/Tlog%20User%20Doc.md) See [programmer doc.md](docs/programmer%20doc.md) for information about coding and contributing to this project.
-See https://github.com/psons/tldbin README.md for scripts to assemble a testing and development environment.
+See [tldbin README.md](../tldbin%20README.md) https://github.com/psons/tldbin README.md for scripts to assemble a testing and development environment.

 # current work